Five Things Girls Want to Know About Periods

 1. How Do I Tell My Mom or Dad That I Got My First Period?

-If brothers and sisters find out, they might razz you a bit.
+If brothers and sisters find out, they might tease you a bit.
 Just tell them that it means you're getting older.

 2. How Does a Tampon Work?

 It may take a little time to get the hang of using tampons.
 Tampon applicators can be plastic or cardboard, and you can use whichever one you like better.
-Inside each box, there's an instruction booklet that will tell you how to insert it.
-Tampons come in different absorbencies.
-Try starting with regular and then switching if you need to.
-You should change your tampon every 4 to 8 hours or when it's saturated with blood.
+Inside each box, there's an instruction booklet that will tell you how to insert a tampon.

 3. Can I Go Swimming During My Period?

 Swimming during your period isn't a problem.
 However, you will want to use a tampon when swimming so you don't bleed on your swimsuit.
-Pads won't work.
+Pads won't work and will just fill with water.
 The tampon won't fall out if it is inserted correctly, so go ahead and make a splash!

 Tampons also can be helpful for girls who exercise or play sports during their periods.
-Although pads will work, they can be bulky and uncomfortable.
+Pads will work, but can feel uncomfortable during sports.

 If this happens, here are your options: Borrow from a friend, buy some from a restroom dispenser, visit the school nurse if you're at school, or call home so your mom or dad can bring you what you need.
 If you are desperate and trying to keep your clothes from staining, you can fold up some tissues or toilet paper and place them in your underwear.
 That won't work for long, so you'll need to get some pads or tampons quickly.